 Our Certificate of Incorporation and By-laws provide that the authorized number of directors may be changed only by resolution of our Board of Directors.
-Our Certificate of Incorporation also provides that our directors may be removed only for cause by the affirmative vote of the holders of at least two-thirds (2/3) of the outstanding shares of capital stock then entitled to vote in an annual election of directors, and that any vacancy on our Board of Directors, including a vacancy resulting from an enlargement of our Board of Directors, may be filled only by vote of a majority of our directors then in office.
+Our Certificate of Incorporation also provides that our directors may be removed only for cause by the affirmative vote of the holders of at least two-thirds (2/3) of the outstanding shares of capital stock then entitled to vote in an annual election of directors, and that any vacancy on our Board of Directors, including a vacancy resulting from an increase in the size of our Board of Directors, may be filled only by vote of a majority of our directors then in office.

-Our Board of Directors has nominated Bruce Booth, D.Phil., Thomas O. Daniel, M.D., Jason Gardner, D.Phil. and Alison F. Lawton for election as the class III directors at the Annual Meeting.
+Our Board of Directors has nominated Thomas O. Daniel, M.D. and Amy Lynn Ronneberg for election as the class I directors at the Annual Meeting.
 Each of the nominees are currently directors and have consented to serve as our directors if elected.
 If the nominees become unable or unwilling to serve, however, the proxies may be voted for a substitute nominee selected by our Board of Directors.
+Alexis A. Borisy, a current class I director, was not nominated by our Board of Directors for re-election.
+The decision not to nominate Mr. Borisy for re-election was not due to a disagreement with our management or Board of Directors, and we extend our gratitude and appreciation to Mr. Borisy for his dedication and contribution to Magenta.